1. Home

 A solar power system is designed to be reliable and not require a lot of ongoing maintenance, but there are still a few steps you can take to ensure peak performance from your equipment.
 Here are a few solar inverter maintenance tips you can do to keep your inverter working as it should:

 As your inverter changes electricity from DC to AC, it naturally gets hot.
-To ensure the inverter gets proper airflow, it's recommended you keep at least twelve inches of open space around your equipment.
+To ensure the inverter gets proper airflow, it's recommended you keep at least a foot of open space around your equipment.

-If your inverter has a fan, make sure nothing blocks it or could get sucked up into it.
+If your inverter has a fan, make sure nothing blocks or jams it.
 If your fan stops working, the inverter could overheat and lose efficiency.

-Lastly, make sure nothing flammable sits near your inverter, as that object could catch on fire if the equipment gets too hot.
+Lastly, make sure nothing flammable is near your inverter, as that object could catch on fire if the equipment gets too hot.

 Depending on the location of your inverter, the air intake filter can get dirty over time.
 If the filter accumulates too much dust and debris, it won't be able to cool as well, which affects the inverter's efficiency.

-If the filter does get dirty, we recommend that you call a professional to clean the filter instead of doing it yourself, as you may need to take apart some of the equipment.
+If the filter is dirty, we recommend you call a professional to clean the filter, as it may require taking apart some of the equipment.

-While you don't need to check your inverter daily, you should check it periodically to make sure everything’s working as expected.
+While you don't need to check your inverter daily, you should check it periodically.
 This includes looking on the inverter screen for any error codes, or a different light than normal.
-If anything seems amiss, call a professional to assess the situation.
+If anything seems amiss, call a professional to assess it.

-If the manufacturer of your solar power system provides you with technology like a smartphone app to monitor the system, you should use it.
-This solar tech can provide regular updates about the status of your solar panels and inverter, and give you prompt access to customer service and technicians if needed.
+If the solar company provides you monitoring technology, it can provide regular updates about the status of your solar panels and inverter, and give you prompt access to customer service and technicians if needed.

-Keep in mind, however, that all technology can occasionally have issues, so it’s still good to regularly check the inverter in person for any signs of trouble.
+Keep in mind, however, all technology can occasionally have issues, so it’s still good to check the inverter in person for any signs of trouble.

 Unfortunately, no matter how much care you take to maintain your inverter, it can still have issues that cause a decrease in performance.
-If your inverter does stop working, you have several options for how to fix the problem:
+If your inverter stops working, you have several options to fix the problem:

 A good first step is to talk with the company that installed your solar panel system.
 They may be able to send out a technician to assess what is happening with your inverter.
-They should also have the manuals and technical knowledge to either fix the inverter or replace it entirely.
+They should also have the technical knowledge to fix the inverter or replace it.

 If the solar company that installed your inverter has gone out of business, your next step is to contact the inverter manufacturer.
 That company may be able to send a technician to analyze your inverter and determine the problem.
 They may also ask a local solar company to send someone out to get your inverter repaired or replaced on their behalf.